SIMMORSAL/Vextra/ReadMe.md

 ### Licence

-Potware.
+Weedware.
 If you want to use this commercially, you have to buy me a joint.

 Bitcoin Address: